 Each Haar feature has a value that is calculated by taking the area of each rectangle, multiplying each by their respective weights, and then summing the results.
 The area of each rectangle is easily found using the integral image.
-The coordinate of the any corner of a rectangle can be used to get the sum of all the pixels above and to the left of that location using the integral image Since L1 is subtracted off twice it must be added back on to get the correct area of the rectangle.
+The coordinate of the any corner of a rectangle can be used to get the sum of all the pixels above and to the left of that location using the integral image.
+By using each corner of a rectangle, the area can be computed quickly as denoted by "Fig. 3".
+Since L1 is subtracted off twice it must be added back on to get the correct area of the rectangle.
 The area of the rectangle R, denoted as the rectangle integral, can be computed as follows using the locations of the integral image: L4-L3-L2+L1.

-B. Haar Feature Classifier
+C. Haar Feature Classifier